 Each glamping tent at Miners Camp overlooks Little Indian Lake and offers a wooden deck, perfect for taking in the beautiful scenery.
 Glamping tents are complete with a Queen-size bed with bedding, kitchen, a fire pit at the base of your tent, and everything else you might need for your glamping adventure!
 Just bring your food and beverages, and they will take care of the rest.

 Similar to the glamping tents, the 20-foot tipis come with a Queen-size bed, kitchen, ideal for a couple or a family of four.
 The tipis are set in a village-like setting, surrounded by trees and green grounds, the perfect outdoor setting in the middle of the Colorado wilderness.
+It’s a fabulous resort and way to experience Middle Park, Colorado.

 The guest ranch is seasonal and is only open Memorial Day through Labor Day.